IvanCastillo1986/computer-systems-cyber-guide/README.md

 # Computer Systems
-Welcome!
+weWelcome!
 I'm a Cyber Security professional currently self-teaching himself about computer systems, including the operating system, it's hardware, and everything in between.

 The purpose of this guide is to give other professionals a TLDR deep dive into computer systems and their Cyber Security posture.